Mary Louisa Bruce, Countess of Elgin

-Mary Louisa Bruce, Countess of Elgin and Kincardine (née Lambton; 8 May 1819 – 9 March 1898) was a British writer.
-She was vicereine of India in 1862-1863.
+Mary Louisa Bruce, Countess of Elgin and Kincardine (née Lambton; 8 May 1819 – 9 March 1898) was a British aristocrat and writer.
+She was Vicereine of India in 1862-1863.

+Parents

 She was the daughter of John Lambton, 1st Earl of Durham and his second wife Louisa Elizabeth Lambton (née Grey), daughter of Charles Grey, 2nd Earl Grey.

+Travels to Canada

 She travelled to Canada twice: the first time when her father went to Canada to investigate the Lower Canada Rebellion in 29 May – 1 November 1838.
 She later returned to Canada with her husband, James Bruce, 8th Earl of Elgin, from 1847 to 1853.

+Writer and illustrator of journals

 An accomplished artist, she studied under John Richard Coke-Smyth, alongside her sister, Lady Emily Augusta, and travel companion, Katherine Ellice.
 She wrote and illustrated journals and diaries of her international travels.